 EIN will be used to track your organization’s financial activity and make it possible to open a business bank account and to hire paid employees.
 Pretty much every major transaction your nonprofit engages in will require an EIN.

 When the state approves your articles of incorporation (sometimes this needs to be done before), you should organize your first official board meeting.
 The chair of the meeting should report to the Board that the state has approved the articles.
 At this point, the board needs to make the Articles of Incorporation as part of the official record.
 This meeting is usually referred to as the “organizational meeting” of the organization.
-The minutes of this meeting are simply a formal record of the proceedings and actions taken, such as setting an accounting period and tax year, approving the issuance of memberships, authorizing and establishing the Board and other committees, approving the bylaws, approving opening of a corporate bank account, and more.
+The minutes of this meeting is simply a formal record of the proceedings and actions taken, such as setting an accounting period and tax year, approving the issuance of memberships, authorizing and establishing the Board and other committees, approving the bylaws, approving the opening of a corporate bank account, and more.

 You apply for exempt status with the Internal Revenue Service (IRS) for recognition of tax exemption by filing IRS Form 1023.
 To get the most out of your tax-exempt status, file your Form 1023 within 27 months of the date you file your nonprofit articles of incorporation.